Crypto exchange Binance to buy rival FTX in apparent bailout

 FTX is the latest cryptocurrency company this year to come under financial pressure as crypto assets such as bitcoin and ethereum have collapsed in value.
 Failures include Celsius, a bank-like company that took in crypto deposits in exchange for yield, as well as an Asia-based hedge fund known as Three Arrows Capital.

+Binance’s public announcement caused a crypto-like bank run at FTX, with major investors trying to pull their money in the last 48 hours.

 On Tuesday morning, cryptocurrency investors said they were having trouble withdrawing money from FTX as well.
-The value of FTT plunged overnight only to stabilize after the deal was announced.
+The value of FTT, which had stabilized after the deal was announced, collapsed to around $3 from its previous price over the weekend of around $20.

-Other major cryptocurrencies were higher after the deal was announced as well, with Bitcoin rising 5%.
+Cory Klippsten, CEO of the Bitcoin financial services firm Swan Bitcoin, said companies with large amounts of so-called altcoins on their balance sheets are “literally confidence games” and susceptible to collapse.

+“The only hope once under pressure is that another player will bail them out, as we’ve seen with Binance and FTX.”

 The deal would make Binance, which is already the biggest cryptocurrency exchange by daily volume, an even more dominant player in the cryptocurrency industry.
 FTX was the third largest exchange as of this week.